joaomelo/blog/src/posts/2020-05-26-tree-structures-in-airtable/2020-05-26-tree-structures-in-airtable.md

 ## Basic UI

 Airtable API needs three basic information: your personal API key, the base id where the given table is located, and the table name.
-So we need to create some inputs to ask that from the user, a button to run our script and a message area to provide feedback.
+We need to create some inputs to ask that from the user, a button to run our script and a message area to provide feedback.
 We can update the code inside the _main_ tag of our _index.html_ with the code below.

 ``` html
 <main id="app">